-Welcome to the Paediatric Dental and Oral-maxillofacial Trauma Psychology Service (PDOT-P)
+Welcome to the Paediatric Dental and oral-maxillofacial Trauma Psychology (PDOT-P) Service

 The PDOT-Psychology service supports children and young people whose lives have been affected by their dental and oral-maxillofacial health, and are currently receiving treatment from Bart’s Oral Medicine, Paediatric Dental and Maxillofacial Surgical services.
 We also offer joint working for young people transitioning into adult services (16-18 years old).
-OOur specialist Clinical Psychologists are embedded within these teams at the Royal London Dental Hospital, working alongside dental healthcare professionals to provide psychological support to young people undergoing treatment.
+Our specialist Clinical Psychologists are embedded within these teams at the Royal London Dental Hospital, working alongside dental healthcare professionals to provide psychological support to young people undergoing treatment.
 This service extends to support parents and carers of young people with complex dental or oral-maxillofacial health.

 Our aim is to provide a psychological pathway of care for young people, and their families, undertaking dental treatment for new service users at the beginning of their treatment, as well as service users at other points along the treatment process.